dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/optimizing-performance-text.md

 ---
 # Optimizing Performance: Text

-WPF includes support for the presentation of text content through the use of feature-rich [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)] controls.
+WPF includes support for the presentation of text content through the use of feature-rich user interface (UI) controls.
 In general you can divide text rendering in three layers:

 1. Using the <xref:System.Windows.Documents.Glyphs> and <xref:System.Windows.Media.GlyphRun> objects directly.